petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/understanding-object-integrations/permissions-framework-integration.md

 {bdg-secondary}`Available Liferay 7.4+`

-Objects are integrated automatically with Liferay's permissions framework.
+Published objects are integrated automatically with Liferay's permissions framework.
 You can manage user access to an object and its entries with [application](#application-permissions) and [resource](#resource-permissions) permissions.
 With role-based access control, you can ensure only appropriate users view and use your application's data.

 When defining role permissions, active objects appear according to their scope and panel category key.